EnduranceCode/AndroidBasicsNanodegree/README.md

 This repository contains all the work developed in the [Google Developer Nanodegree Scholarship](https://sites.google.com/knowlabs.com/gdnd2017).

-Each project and all the written code following the course's lessons will be stored in a specific folder of this repository.
+Each Project, Practice Set, Sample App and all the written code following the course's lessons will be stored in a specific folder of this repository.

 ## Projects